Three puffin

 Joining a boat tour to Drangarnir sea arch is an amazing nature experience.
 There is something truly magical about sailing along the rough and uneven coastline and seeing the rock formation Drangarnir with your own eyes.
 On days when the sea is calm, you might even be lucky to sail through the hole in the sea stack.

-Drangarnir is located on Vágar island.
+Drangarnir is located on Vágar Island.
 The boat depart from the village Sørvágur right next to the archipelago’s airport.

 Vestmanna boat tour